Caroline Croft (Chair)

 Dr Patria Roman

-Patria is the founder and Chair of Trustees at Latin Elephant (Charity No. 1158554).
-Patria specialises in migrant and ethnic economies, urban regeneration and urban communication.
+Patria is the founder and Chair of Trustees at Latin Elephant (Charity No. 1158554) a charity working to increase participation and inclusion of migrant and ethnic groups in processes of urban change in London, particularly in Southwark.
+The Charity has played a key role, along with other grassroots organisations, in the retention of migrant and ethnic traders at Elephant and Castle following the demolition of the shopping centre.
+Patria is a Senior Lecturer in Culture, Media and Creative Industries (Innovations in Research) at King's College London, specialising in migrant and ethnic economies, urban regeneration and urban communication.
 She is the author of Narratives of migration, relocation and belonging: Latin Americans in London; and The making of Latin London: Music, place & identity.
-Patria is a Senior Lecturer in Media & Creative Industries at Loughborough University London.

 Rev Alan Wild

 Revd.
 Canon Alan Wild is the Assistant Priest (Non- Stipendiary) at St Peter’s Church in Walworth and Hon.
 Canon (Emeritus) of Southwark Cathedral.
 He joined the Board more than ten years ago.
 In his secular life he worked in the Printing Industry for nearly fifty years, but his focus is now more on the Word of God than the printed word.
 On retirement from secular employment, he is able to focus more fully on his Ministry in the church and give whatever time he can to assist the life and work of the Charity.
 He is married with two grown up children and has lived in Southwark for a little over 50 years.